 They never asked me if I wanted to come to this godforsaken place for the summer.
-I just had a duffel bag thrown at me and was told to pack enough stuff for six weeks.
+My parents just threw a duffel bag at me and told me to pack enough stuff for six weeks.
 Six whole weeks away from my friends.
 Almost two months stranded in the middle of nowhere with my grandparents at their small motel.
 The movies I’d seen involving motels by lakes never ended well.

 “Kincaid,” my mother said.
 “Get your bags out of the car.”